highcharts/highcharts-react/README.md

 import HighchartsReact from 'highcharts-react'
 ```

-Then you can create your custom chart components
+You can create your custom chart components

 ```
 const StockChart = ({ options }) => <HighchartsReact